 - Mix all the ingredients: In a bowl, beat the eggs, then, add in the sugar.
 Whisk until the mixture is light and fluffy.
 Add in the rest of the ingredients until fully incorporated.

-- Form the cookies: Scoop out some dough and form into small balls.
+- Form the cookies: Scoop out some dough and form it into small balls.
 Arrange the balls in the cookie sheets with enough spaces in between.
 Using a fork, flatten the top portion and form some crisscross pattern.

 - Bake and serve: Bake for about 12 to 14 minutes until golden.
 Cool for about 10 minutes before serving.